ntvthuyen/ntvthuyen.github.io/urara/projects/smartwatchasremotecontrol/+page.svelte.md

 ---

 ## Introduction
 This is a part of my thesis, I built this demo to test data streaming from smartwatch to personal computer.
-Users can tap on the buttons show on the smartwatch screen to select the application and open it.
+Users can tap on the buttons show on the smartwatch screen to select and run an application.

-I also built a custom windows credential provider that allows user to login with token store in the smartwatch.
+I also built a custom windows credential provider that allows users to login with token stored in the smartwatch.

 ## Video